zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 When the mapping function runs **Knockout**, it watches to see what observable values are read.
 Then it takes a dependency on those values, in a manner similar to  **ko.pureComputed** or **ko.reactor**.
 If any of those values change, **Knockout** is aware that the generated item is out-of-date because the source for that item has changed.

 The `map()` function generates an update-to-date projection by running the mapping function again.
-This is not  performant when  the extension does something expensive in the mapping function because any increases in `map()` performance are outweighed by the decreases that occur when re-running the mapping function.
+This is not  performant when  the extension does something expensive in the mapping function because any benefits  in `map()` performance are negated by running the mapping function more than is necessary.
 The same thing happens if the extension updates the `model` property of the top item by clicking the **update model** command.

 ```
 Updating model to 'into' (robot=Bolt)
 Creating a projection (projection id=10, robot=Bolt)
 ```

-Reason is the same.
 The following line of code is in the mapping function.

 ```
 modelAndMfg: ko.observable("{0}:{1}".format(robot.model(), robot.manufacturer()))